 Hi and welcome to The Old Summers Home!
 When redoing a room it can add up extremely fast.
 Especially the finishing touches.
 One large expense for a room can be the trim.
-Window, door, crown and baseboards- it all adds up quick and can easily be a few hundred dollars.
+Window, door, crown and baseboards- it all adds up quickly and can easily be a few hundred dollars.
 Today I’m going to show you my farmhouse trim tutorial and how we trimmed our entire mudroom for under $40!!
 That’s right- baseboards, ceilings, window and 3 doors- under 40 dollars!
-This tutorial is a game changer when working on a tight budget.
+This tutorial is a game-changer when working on a tight budget.

 Farmhouse Trim- Tools and supplies

 At The Old Summers Home, we provide links to products to help you find what we used to create ours some of these links may be affiliate links.
 An affiliate link pays us a small commission if you make a purchase using our link.
 In no way will this affect the price in which you pay for your item.

 - white paint in satin finish or matte

 - mitre saw

 - air compressor and hose